What Researchers Did

 What They Found

 Numerous basic and clinical studies since the 1960s have indicated beneficial effects of HBOT on neurological outcomes after stroke, illustrating mechanisms such as improved cerebral oxygenation, anti-inflammation, and neural regeneration.
-However, the evidence for HBOT in human stroke is not yet sufficient due to a lack of randomized double-blind controlled clinical studies.
+However, the evidence for HBOT in human stroke is not yet sufficient due to a lack of randomised double-blind controlled clinical studies.
 Furthermore, there are currently no uniform criteria for the optimal dose and duration of HBOT sessions.

 Canadian Relevance